Certificate in Networking and System Administration

 This course would be of interest to those who wish to pursue a career in or with computing, in particular in the fields of hardware, networking or systems administration.

 The Certificate in Networking and System Administration is a key enabling qualification for both employment and further study, in addition to providing an integrated self-contained skill set.
-It provides a qualification recognised within both local and national enterprises.

 |School||School of Informatics & Creative Arts|